facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 This problem is solved in php by using the annotation @Final, even if it does not have the same validity as a language keyword.
 However, nowadays, with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm (https://psalm.dev/docs/) the annotation is fully supported and it works properly.

-A point to disadvantage is that it is considered an instrument too coarse to be effective.
+A downside of the final keyword is that it is considered too coarse an instrument to be effective.
 A developer can simply remove the **final** keyword and then do wrong things!.

 I not agree with this.
 Too many times I saw to use wrong the inheritance, so I think that this is useful for beginner but also a more senior developer.